Your browser is no longer supported. Please upgrade your browser to improve your experience.

 3 September 2021

-I made my second trip to Westport as I headed south on my tour of the Kintyre Peninsula in August 2022.
-This time the weather was better, with blue skies and moody clouds.
-The beach was busier too, with a few surfers catching the rolling waves.
-Of note were the dozens of jellyfish washed up the shore on this morning.
-The photos below are from both visits.
+I make my second trip to Westport as I head south on my tour of the Kintyre Peninsula in August 2022.
+This time the weather is better, with blue skies and moody clouds.
+The beach is busier too, with a few surfers catching the rolling waves.
+Dozens of jellyfish are washed up on the shore, which feels a little sad.